 Olympic Hero | Mental Health Advocate

-Four-time Olympian Silken Laumann is one of Canada’s most inspirational leaders, a bestselling author, and a highly recognizable and beloved athlete who has made her work reaching her own potential and helping others reach theirs.
-Inspiring, funny, thought provoking, and always down to earth, Silken opens her heart and leaves her audience ready to unlock their own potential and aspire to their own greatness.
+Four-time Olympian Silken Laumann is one of Canada’s most inspirational leaders, a bestselling author, and a highly recognizable and beloved athlete.
+As an elite athlete, writer, and life coach, Silken has made her work reaching her own potential and helping others reach theirs.
+Inspiring, funny, thought-provoking and always down to earth, Silken opens her heart and leaves her audience ready to unlock their own potential and aspire to their own greatness.
 What prevails in Silken is the human spirit, the humor to keep learning through the failures, the courage to see opportunities within obstacles, and the tenacity to never stop trying to be better.

 Silken’s Olympic story is legendary and inspirational.
 As reigning world champion, Silken fought back from a devastating rowing accident to win a bronze medal in the 1992 Summer Olympics in Barcelona.
 Her stunning 10-week recovery and her courage in the face of almost insurmountable obstacles endeared her in the hearts of Canadians.
 Silken was inducted into the Canadian Sports Hall of Fame in 1998, having won three Olympic medals and four World Championships.
 She is also the two-time winner of the Canadian Female Athlete of the Year award and recipient of the Lou Marsh award in 1992, as Canada’s top athlete.
 Although her competitive rowing career ended in 1999, her ability to inspire continues.